close

 Flushing toilets after 10pm not illegal in Switzerland, but some rules still apply

-However, as Marisha Pessi wrote: “Within every elaborate lie, a kernel of truth” - so too with this article.
+However, as Marisha Pessi wrote: “Within every elaborate lie, a kernel of truth” - so too with the 10pm rule.
 While it is certainly not illegal to flush toilets, the Swiss government did state that it is forbidden to "be loud and disturb your neighbours" between the hours of 10pm and 6am, often referred to in Switzerland as the curfew - or when residents’ inner Bünzli comes to life.
 However, authorities were quick to point out that this is also a law in Germany and other countries.

 Jan de Boer